 For all the above, application must be made in writing by the award holder to: The Deputy Secretary of the Order of Saint Michael and Saint George, St. James’s Palace, London, SW1A 1BH. or email mailto: email@example.com

-The Chapel of the Order of the British Empire has been used and visited by many thousands of people over the years.
+The Chapel of the Order has been used and visited by many thousands of people over the years.
 The daily upkeep and maintenance of the Chapel is provided by the very generous support of members of the Order.The Chapel Fund covers the day to day expenditure which does not, as you will appreciate, cover the cost of maintaining the Chapel and running the Services of the Order.
 Any donations are greatly received.
 In most cases, the Chapel Fund will be able to reclaim the standard rate of tax on your gift from Her Majesty’s Revenue and Customs should you complete a Gift Aid Declaration.
 This will increase the value of your gift to the Fund.
 If you would like to make a donation the Chapel Fund please complete the attached,click here

 If you hold an appointment in the Order of Saint Michael and Saint George and would like to update your details, (link to follow)